anoopsinha/node-vmc-pusher/README.md

      vmc env-add node-vmc-pusher CF_USER=<username>
      vmc env-add node-vmc-pusher CF_PWD=<password>

+#### Authorization: the code checks that the github pusher email address is the same as the cloudfoundry user specified.
+Optionally you can whitelist other addresses to use the pusher.

+     vmc env-add node-vmc-pusher CF_WHITELIST=<emailaddress>,<emailaddress>

 In a future version of cloudfoundry, this mechanism will need to be re-written to use CF's oauth functionality.